-Nick Derba begins his Fourth season with the University of Maine baseball team in 2017.
+Nick Derba enters his fourth season at the helm in 2020.
 He brings extensive experience to Maine as both a player and coach.
-Derba will work primarily with Maine’s hitters and catchers, along with coordinating the Black Bears recruiting efforts.
+Derba has worked as Maine's hitting and pitching coach over his tenure and provides a wealth of experience for infielders and catchers, along with coordinating the Black Bears recruiting efforts.

 Derba’s arrival in Maine is a reunion of sorts, as he played for Steve Trimper during his first two years at Manhattan College.